Living Years: Reception

+Reviewing the album for Music Week, Nick Robinson referred to the album a "dirge-laden collection" that had "little to offer apart from some mediocre soft rock numbers".
 AllMusic's retrospective review summarised 'Slickly produced with rich vocals from Paul Carrack and Paul Young, The Living Years moves smoothly between anthemic ballads such as the title track and more up-beat numbers such as "Seeing Is Believing."'
-They commented that the album was inconsistent, however, at times venturing into genres that the group could not handle convincingly.
+They commented that the album was inconsistent, believing that at it occasionally ventured into genres that the group could not handle convincingly.